Handforth Road, Wilmslow, Cheshire SK9 2LX

 PE

-Our class will do PE every Tuesday and Wednesday afternoon.
-Our topics this half term are dodgeball and cricket.
+Our class will do PE every Wednesday and Friday afternoon.
+Our topics this half term are handball and fitness.
 Please come to school wearing your school uniform and bring the correct kit with you.
 Please remember to tie long hair back and wear layers to keep warm during outdoor sessions.

 HOMEWORK